 This is in keeping with principles of freedom of contract.

 Courts don't have power to reshape contracts into a form the court thinks more reasonable or fair where subsequent events have rendered one side’s situation more favourable... or unfavourable.
+It makes sense to get business to business contracts and business to consumer contracts rights the first time.

 When a contract expressly states what you are meant to do, and how you're meant to do it, it's usually pretty straightforward.